react-native-webview/react-native-webview/docs/Reference.md

 ### `pagingEnabled`[⬆](#props-index)

-If the value of this property is true, the scroll view stops on multiples of the scroll view’s bounds when the user scrolls.
-The default value is false.
+If the value of this property is `true`, the scroll view stops on multiples of the scroll view’s bounds when the user scrolls.
+The default value is `false`.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |